jonwiggins/pepperon.ai/README.md

 - General testing and evaluating methods
 ## Cluster
 ### kmeans++
-- Clusters based on the kmeans++ algorithm, all based on probability
+Clusters based on the kmeans++ algorithm, all based on probability
 ### Gonzales
-- Clusters based on the Greedy Golzales algorithm
+Clusters based on the Greedy Golzales algorithm, iteratively picks the furthest point from the existing clusters to be a new center.
+### Heirarchical Clustering
+Rather than basing off of clusters, Heirarchial methods iteratively merge the two nearest clusters.
+What defines *near* is based on the linking method given, the built in linking functions provided are:
+- Single link: finds the smallest distance between two points in clusters
+- Complete link: find the largest distance between two points in clusters
+- Mean link: finds the average distance between two points in clusters
 ### Utils
 - Fowlkes-Mallows Index ; for comparing clusterings;
 - Purity Index ; for comparing clusterings